-Prolongation of the PR interval as measured by ECGs was taken as the pharmacodynamic (PD) measure.
+Prolongation of the PR interval as measured by ECGs, which reflects the impact of drug on AV-nodal conduction, was utilized as the pharmacodynamic, or PD, measure.
 A linear relationship was observed between the dose of etripamil and prolongation of the PR interval.
 The 60 mg, 105 mg, and 140 mg doses demonstrated a 10% or greater PR prolongation, which is shown in the figure below.
 This correlates with the reported slowing of conduction over the AV node that is necessary to convert an SVT episode to sinus rhythm.
-Such slowing of conduction has already been observed clinically with IV AV nodal-blocking agents such as adenosine, verapamil, and tecadenoson.
+Such slowing of AV-nodal conduction, reflected by PR interval prolongation, has been observed clinically and investigationally with known intravenous AV-nodal targeted agents such as verapamil, adenosine, and tecadenoson.